Translate This Page

 Test all functionality, every light, every appliance, Running fridge from Alternator, Alternator charging, etc. Everything.

-Note that the settings of the old box may have been lost, so things like the Amp hour (Ah) values will need to be relearned by the EBL and this can take a few days to get back to 100%.
+Note that the settings/values of the old box may have been lost giving confusing readings for the Digital display EBL units, like the EBL 101.
+So things like the Amp hour (Ah) values will need to be relearned by the EBL and this can take a few days to get back to normal.